AAroNZH11/Performance_RGM_Networkx/README.md

-The parameter common to all four models is the number of vertices/nodes, denodted as N. We vary N  from 1000 to 8000 with step size 1000.
-We let the other key parameter(s) for each model vary as well, and use the default values for the remaining parameters.
+The parameter common to all four models is the number of vertices/nodes, denoted as $N$.
+We vary $N$ from 1000 to 8000 with step size 1000.
+We let the other key parameter(s) for each model vary as well and use the default values for the remaining parameters.

-The experiments are carried out on Macbook Air M1 with 8GB memory.
+The experiments are carried out on a Macbook Air M1 with 8GB memory.

 ## Result

 The execution times for each model are shown below in 2 (3D) plots: one for the average time (to the left) and the other for the minimal time (to the right).
-The execution time measured in seconds is along the z-axis, it varies with the change in model parameter values along the x-axis and y-axis.
+The execution time measured in seconds is along the z-axis and varies with the change in model parameter values along the x-axis and y-axis.

 ![ER](https://github.com/AAroNZH11/Observation_Networkx_RGG/assets/124021215/d5d0c34b-5df6-416b-beff-a27fd8472e01)
 ![WS](https://github.com/AAroNZH11/Performance_RGM_Networkx/assets/124021215/0281b1ae-e06b-43dd-83d4-adb6dcf76db4)